chromium/chromium/components/onc/docs/onc_spec.md

 ## String Substitutions
-The value of **WiFi.EAP.Password** is subject to string substitution.
+The values of **WiFi.EAP.Password** and **VPN.L2TP.Password** are subject to string substitution.
 These differ from the **String Expansions** section above in that an exact match of the substitution variable is required in order to substitute the real value.

 ### Example expansions, assuming the user password was *helloworld*: